LEADING OFF: Opening day! Guardians debut, Ohtani and Braves

 He's one of several touted prospects told they'll begin the season in the majors, including Seattle outfielder Julio Rodríguez, Detroit slugger Spencer Torkelson, Philadelphia shortstop Bryson Stott and Tampa Bay outfielder Josh Lowe.
 Cincinnati right-hander Hunter Greene — who was up to 104 mph at Triple-A last year — will start a game over the weekend.

-Carlos Correa makes his Minnesota debut in a showdown with new Mariners lefty Robbie Ray, the reigning AL Cy Young Award winner.
-Both players changed teams via free agency, with Correa departing Houston and Ray leaving Toronto.

-Boston newcomer Trevor Story gets his first taste of baseball's biggest rivalry as his Red Sox face the New York Yankees.
 Freeman's replacement, Matt Olson, plays his first regular-season game with his hometown Braves after being acquired in a trade from Oakland.
+Kenley Jansen is Atlanta's new closer.

 The Cubs say Japanese star Seiya Suzuki has seemed remarkably comfortable in his first U.S. season.
 Chicago fans get to greet the 27-year-old outfielder, who slugged 38 homers last season in Japan's Central League.